 It makes adding a medical disclaimer to your site incredibly easy, helps reduce your legal liabilities, and encourages users to make informed decisions about their health.

-You can also customize our disclaimer template with all information on your website related to your medical or health disclaimers and other liabilities.
+You can also use a free disclaimer template and manually update it with information about your website and how it relates to your medical or health disclaimers and other liabilities.

-Once you’re done, add the comprehensive disclaimer to a page on your site, then link to that page in places like your website footer.
+When you’re done, simply add the comprehensive disclaimer to a page on your site, then link to that page in places like your website footer.

 Write One Yourself

-If applicable, clarify that using your site or app does not establish doctor-patient relationships.
+Your disclaimer should also clarify that using your website, app, or platform does not establish doctor-patient relationships.

 What Is a Medical Disclaimer?

-A medical disclaimer explains that the content on your site is for informational or educational purposes only and does not substitute professional medical advice or consultations with healthcare professionals.
+A medical disclaimer is a legal statement declaring that the content on your site is for informational or educational purposes only and does not substitute professional medical advice or consultations with healthcare professionals.

 Posting a medical disclaimer warns users that reliance on or using the information on your website is at their own risk.

-Medical disclaimers help reduce legal liabilities in case your content directly or indirectly causes harm to readers and helps those readers make more informed judgments about your content.
+Medical disclaimers help reduce legal liabilities in case your content directly or indirectly causes harm to readers and help those readers make more informed judgments about your content.

-Different types of medical disclaimers that address specific healthcare liabilities include:
+Different names for medical disclaimers that address specific healthcare liabilities include:

 In addition to stating that a site does not offer medical advice, a medical disclaimer may include other specific details or suggest related resources for users to seek out.